bdelacretaz/docker-sling-cluster/README.md

 And you can then use `fig scale sling=N` to start N Sling instances which announce themselves to the HAProxy front-end via etcd.

+HAProxy make the Sling instances available on port 80, and its own status page on port 81.

 environment setup
 -----------------
 I'm testing this on a mac with boot2docker, different environments might need tweaks.